 For low risk scenarios, it may be sufficient to verify information about the customer against a trusted source without fully verifying the identity of the person submitting this information.
 In this case, information can be requested from the customer that can be verified by third party data sources with varying levels of trust.
-Examples are personal information and address information from the South African Home Affairs system (HANIS), municipalities, Deeds Offices, and any third party service provider that needs correct addresses to provide these services.
+Examples are personal information and address information from trusted third party sources such as national information systems, municipalities, Deeds Offices, and any third party service provider that needs correct addresses to provide these services.

 Our solution can be integrated with any source, and “trust prioritisation routing” can be applied.
 Cost can also be a factor in retrieving information from these sources, so our solution can also do “cost routing”.
 And of course we can configure any matching rules deemed acceptable by your risk & compliance specialists.
 The verification result is compared to a configurable confidence hurdle and can feed in to a digital application process and trigger any other due diligence or fraud investigations if required.